Jake Paul vs Anthony Joshua: British heavyweight star weighs inside 245lbs limit for fight against YouTube star

 This is also only the second time that Paul has weighed in over cruiserweight limit, with the only other time coming when he fought 58-year-old Mike Tyson.

+"This is the Giants vs the Patriots 2007," Paul said in the press conference.
+"I mean, the list goes on, but the odds are stacked against me.

+"There's no sporting teams in history that have gone together where it's this big of a difference in terms of skill, experience, resume, height, weight, etc. So this is going to be the biggest upset in the history of sports and you guys get to witness it"

-The pair's careers could not be much more different, with Joshua first becoming heavyweight champion of the world in 2016, while his opponent at the same time was just 19-years-old, had made a career on Vine, and starred on a Disney Channel show.
+The pair's careers could not be much more different, with Joshua first becoming heavyweight champion of the world in 2016.
+At that time, his opponent was just 19 years old and had starred on a Disney Channel show.

 But in 2020, Paul made his professional boxing debut and now holds a record of 12-1, with his only loss coming to Tommy Fury, Tyson Fury's younger brother, in 2023.